zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 - Writing a testing framework, where we would test the access to Vault paths simulating the components in our system, allowing us to check for any regressions
-- Reusing the IaC to deploy to configure Vaults in multiple environments
+- Reusing the IaC to configure Vaults in multiple environments
 - Integrate with CI pipelines to automate updates to our Vaults

 There's many more advantages.
 Point is, start with IaC directly, so you don't